ibm-cloud-docs/openwhisk/openwhisk_messagehub.md

 {:pre: .pre}
 {:tip: .tip}

-# Message Hub events source
+# Event Streams events source
 {: #openwhisk_catalog_message_hub}

 You can create a trigger that reacts when messages are posted to an {{site.data.keyword.messagehub_full}} instance by using feeds.
 Learn how to create {{site.data.keyword.messagehub}} triggers with or without {{site.data.keyword.Bluemix}}, listen for messages, and handle batched messages.